 The US hurricane season runs from early June through the end of November.
 Hazards from these storms come in many forms including high winds, tornadoes, storm surges and flooding.
 At the onset of a storm, the most important concern is ensuring one's personal safety and that of loved ones.
 However, for collectors, having a disaster plan in place for collections can serve to protect prized possessions and valuable art and collectibles.

 With information gathered from conservators and its worldwide team of expert partners, AXA ART has assembled a guide for collectors including a checklist with key elements in hurricane catastrophe prevention.
 Below is an excerpt from our Hurricane Disaster Plan Article for Collectors.

 *Note to Dealers and Galleriest: Please download our Hurricane Disaster Plan Article for Dealers & Gallerists.

-2. Prepare and maintain a fine art inventory file with images of each work, name of artist or maker, title, dimensions, media and year.
-Include invoices for each of your valuables.
+3. Prepare and maintain a fine art inventory file with images of each work, name of artist or maker, title, dimensions, media, and year.
+Include invoices for each item.
 Protect your documents by securing important papers in water- and fire-proof safes or storage boxes.
 In addition, keep a copy of all documentation at a separate, secure location.

 Above: Hurricane Rita as it started making landfall on the Gulf Coast on September 23, 2005.
 Credit: NASA image courtesy Jeff Schmaltz, from the MODIS Rapid Response Team at NASA GSFC.

 This announcement is advisory in nature and is provided for informational purposes only.
 It is offered as a resource to be used by insurance advisors and insureds in maintaining an appropriate loss prevention program.
-No liability of any kind is assumed by AXA Art Insurance Corporation by reason of the information contained in this announcement.
+No liability of any kind is assumed by AXA ART by reason of the information contained in this announcement.